Bel-Air Bay Club

 The Bel-Air Bay Club is both an event venue (Upper Club) and a private beach club (Lower Club) located in Pacific Palisades, Los Angeles, California.

 The Upper Club, includes an ocean view and on-site accommodations available for private parties.
 The interior of the Bel-Air Bay Club Upper Club includes large windows, a fireplace, and iron chandeliers.
-The Bel-Air Bay Club is primarily used as a wedding, social, and corporate event venue.
+The Bel-Air Bay Club is primarily used as a wedding, social (including a birthday party, graduation ceremony, memorial service/celebration of life or holiday party), and corporate event venue.

 History

 Located in Pacific Palisades, the Bel-Air Bay Club was financed by one of the most well known developers of Los Angeles, Alphonzo Bell.
 Establishment of this club was part of a larger real estate project which contributed to the founding of the town of Bel Air, Los Angeles.
 Officially incorporated on 2 June 1927, the modern Bel-Air Bay Club exists as two separate facilities, divided by the Pacific Coast Highway.
 Bell designed the Upper Bel-Air Bay Club clubhouse specifically so visitors would have a view of the Los Angeles coastline.